 Menopause symptoms do have a hereditary aspect to them.

-When you go through the change, it is very likely that you will experience symptoms similar to those that your female relatives had.
+Most likely you will got through menopause within a few years of your mother.
+And it is very likely that you will experience symptoms similar to those that your female relatives had.
 The hereditary aspect of how we experience menopause has to do with the fact that we usually have the same kind of estrogen and progesterone receptors as our female relatives.

 For example, if your female relatives tend towards estrogen dominance, you may tend towards estrogen dominance.
 If your female relatives tend towards low progesterone levels, you may experience the same thing.
 This means that when you go through the change, starting in perimenopause and progressing through menopause, you may have similar symptoms as your mother or older sisters.
 So, if they really suffered badly from hot flashes and insomnia, you may as well.